Tualatin, Wilsonville & Sherwood Office

 WHAT’S YOUR PROPERTY WORTH?

-Whether you're benchmarking against recent office sales in Lake Oswego, evaluating a hold-vs-sell decision on Kruse Way office product, or preparing for a refinance conversation, a broker opinion of value gives you a clear, comp-based pricing range for your suburban Portland office property.
+Whether you're benchmarking against recent south metro office sales, weighing a hold-versus-sell decision on a Tualatin business park asset, or preparing for a refinance conversation, a broker opinion of value gives you a clear, comp-based pricing range for your property.
+I'll deliver a comprehensive report covering comparable sales, lease comps, vacancy analytics, and a pricing summary with conservative, probable, and optimistic values — at no cost and no obligation.

 ARE YOU PAYING THE RIGHT LEASE RATE?